 Script-Specific Considerations

-Each writing system has unique requirements:
+Each script family has its own unique requirements:

 - Latin Scripts: Focus on diacritics and special characters